 Industrial design is a great choice if you enjoy designing, inventing and making three-dimensional things.
-From smartphones and sportshoes to movie sets and healthcare products, industrial design has transformed our lives - and Massey grads are at the forefront.
+From smartphones and sports shoes to movie sets and healthcare products, industrial design transforms people’s lives - and Massey grads are at the forefront.

 Industrial design is a major in the Bachelor of Design with Honours.

-Industrial Design is concerned with designing better and innovative products used in daily life, and it includes practical design and study of the manufacture and use of products, equipment, and furniture.
+Industrial Design is concerned with designing better and smarter products used in daily life.
+It includes practical design and study of the manufacture and use of products, equipment, and furniture.

-Graduates are well prepared for professional careers in a variety of fields, such as product design consultancies, design departments in manufacturing industries, architectural practices, social services departments, and industrial policy development in private and public corporations.
+Graduates are well prepared for professional careers in fields like product design consultancies, design departments in manufacturing industries, architectural practices, social services departments, and industrial policy development in private and public corporations.